 - Developing training for law enforcement to recognize the signs of drowsy driving; and

-- Partnering with business, non-profits and educational institutions to change the culture around drowsy driving
+- Partnering with business, non-profits and hospitals to change the culture around drowsy driving

 About the National Road Safety Foundation